Devslopes-Herd/TeamStandardsAndRules/STANDARDS.md

 It is *AGAINST THE RULES* to use the built-in GUI on projects for this team.
 You *MUST* use the command line.
 This rule is only made to serve *YOU* better.
 You can checkout this article on some of the most used Git commands.
 [Git Medium Article](https://brandonblankenstein.medium.com/can-i-use-the-built-in-git-gui-in-vs-code-89546cf9c7a)

+### Default Branch
+It is common practice to have different branches to serve important purposes.
+For this organization, the two branches you will always have in a repository will be:
+- `main` branch
+ - This branch is used for deployment to production.
+ - Merging into this branch is PROHIBITED unless the proper steps are being followed.
+- `develop` branch
+ - This branch is used for making updates to the repository.
+ - When you create your feature branch it should be based off the `develop` branch.
+ - When you submit a pull request it should be into the `develop` branch.

 ## TASKS
 These tasks will help prepare you to make contributions to your team's projects.
 Tasks include: